jrosen48/utk-homepage/content/post/2023-05-10-stuck-or-what-s-next-isn-t-about-me/index.md

 ---
-title: What my Spotify Top Songs say about me and what is next for me
+title: What my Spotify Top Songs say about me and what comes next
 author: ''
 date: '2023-05-10'
 slug: stuck-or-what-s-next-isn-t-about-me